 The placenta is an organ that develops in the mammal’s uterus during pregnancy, which helps in nourishing the baby inside the womb through the umbilical cord.

 It is attached to the wall of the mother’s uterus, and the baby’s umbilical cord arises from it.
-Inside the uterus, the placenta and umbilical cord provide the baby with oxygen, nutrients and clear his waste.
+Inside the uterus, the placenta and umbilical cord provide the baby with oxygen, and nutrients and clear his waste.
 Moreover, a baby’s total blood volume is present in the placenta only.

 So, the blood circulating in the placenta is not extra or waste blood; it belongs to the baby.
 Even after birth, the cord pulsates, and the placenta continues to provide oxygen, nutrients, and blood back to the baby.

-Delaying Cord Clamping blood is placental transfusion.
+Delaying Cord Clamping blood is a placental transfusion.
 And it is pretty necessary for the newborn health.
 The placental transfusion is the system that provides a baby with red blood cells, stem cells, and blood volume.

 What do you lose in Immediate Cord Clamping?